corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ```

 The Go style is great for ad-hoc "duck typing."
-The Rust allows for grepping every implementer of a trait (which I do a lot in practice).
+Rust, on the other hand, allows for grepping every implementer of a trait (which I do a lot in practice).

 The closest equivalent of `interface{}` / `any` in Rust is `Box<dyn Any>`, but you almost never want it.
 The Go community knows the cost of reaching for `interface{}` too: